emmebi/maptool/README.md

 ## So what is MapTool?

-MapTool is intended for use in supporting table-top role playing games, such as D&D.
+MapTool is intended for use in supporting table-top role playing games, such as D&D, PathFinder, GURPS, Call of Cthulhu, Star Wars, Shadowrun, and many others.
+It is a mature and full-featured Virtual
+Tabletop (VTT) application that allows users to create, manage, and play their favorite pen and paper either in person or remotely.

 Included are not only powerful tools for the creation of detailed maps, but also a chat function, detailed token management (allowing you to track properties of the units placed on the map and